 Type A exchanges a sizable amount of data, but it’s not capable of conducting the tremendous amount of power needed to charge your laptop.
 Type A cannot deliver enough wattage.

-However, USB 3.1 offers a connector known as USB type C or USB-C. Different from type A, type C has more of an oval shape.
+However, USB 3.1 offers a USB type C or USB-C connector.
+Different from type A, type C has more of an oval shape.

 Long story cut short, you won’t be able to charge your laptop using USB type A, but you can charge your laptop with a USB-C connection.